-It wasn't fast.
-But by now I can even add numbers and not make mistakes.
+It didn't happen fast.
+It took years.
+But by now I can even add numbers and not make many mistakes.
 That function was the last one to come back.

-But sitting on my laurels, doing the same things day in and day out, even if they are high intellect actions, would create major thoroughfares and the unused, unexercised connections would die off.
+Had I sat on my laurels, doing the same things day in and day out, even if they are high intellect actions, I vwould have created major thoroughfares and all the unused, unexercised connections would die off.
+It's called pruning...
 The brain carefully moves towards economy.
 Brain function is expensive to maintain.

-So I challenge my brain, daily, even hourly, even though it is time-consuming, takes work, takes planning, takes forethought, and takes discipline.
+So I challenged and still challenge my brain, daily, even hourly, even though it is work, takes planning, takes forethought, and takes discipline.

 I know what happens in the brain by projecting what happened to my hip.

 For decades I sat nearly all the time.
 I set by my computer.
 I sat in the car.
 I sat around...
-And I read in the bed always lying on my same side.
+And I read in bed always lying on the same side.

 The right hip stopped serving me.
 Walking became painful.
 Even getting into a car was a challenge, because the muscles refused to lift my right leg.
-Lying flat on my back, with straight right leg became torture.
+Lying flat on my back, with straight right leg became torture, near impossible.

 I hated myself, hated my life, hated the chiropractors whose adjustment didn't do me any good.

 One day I said: pain is good.
 Pain is welcome.
 I will go for the pain.
-I will use it as an indicator where I need to do work.
-This was in October of last year.
+I will use it as an indicator where I need to go to work.
+This was in October of 2016.

-I can report today that walking is a lot easier, that lying on my back is now painless, and lifting my right leg to get in and out of a car is no big deal.
-2
+I can report today that walking is a whole lot easier, that lying on my back is now near painless, and lifting my right leg to get in and out of a car is no big deal.
+4

 All this comes from realizing that it is not what I know for sure that is me... what I am up to is really me.

-If I have to live, because I do, I want to live with ease.
-Even if living takes difficulty, discomfort, confusion, challenge... daily.
+If I have to live, I want to live with ease.
+Even if living takes discomfort, confusion, challenge... daily.

 I have been even welcoming to feelings: the feelings of people that don't feel good...
-And use that as a challenge to tell myself apart from everyone and everything else, even apart from my own feelings.
+And use that as a challenge to tell myself apart from everyone and everything else...
+The NOT ME.

 No, thank you, I am not interested.